-In a recent piece about the puzzling ways that Covid-19 has spread across the world the New York Times explores a number of possible theories about why Covid-19 has affected some countries more grievously than others, including “demographics, culture, environment, and the speed of government responses.”
-I think Vitamin D status should probably be included in this conversation.
+The New York Times had a recent piece about the puzzling ways that Covid-19 has spread across the world.
+In it they articulate a number of possible theories about why Covid-19 has effected some countries more than others, but I think they left out one potential explanation: Vitamin D status.

 A tale of two countries

-Canada and Australia have had pretty similar Covid-19 timelines.
-They both had their first case at the end of January, and hit a hundred cases around mid- March.
+Canada and Australia have had pretty similar Covid timelines.
+They both had their first case at the end of Janury, and hit a hundred cases around mid March.
 They are similarly sized countries with similar demographics, and both have robust testing infrastructure.
-Despite this, Australia has 3.6 deaths per million people (to date), while Canada’s rate is twenty times as high.
+Despite this, Australia has 3.6 deaths per million people, while Canada’s rate is twenty times as high.

 There are a few good theories for the difference including:

 - Heat preventing viral transmission

 - Australia’s Aged Care system being better than Canada’s